stenbror/ActiveOberon/README.md

 I am just starting this project, so you will have very little to do with the compiler for quite some time.
 The compiler is expected to run only under Linux at this time.

-I first started this product in C++, but will use Rust instead for ease of testing and building the project.
-C++ does not have good build system and testing frameworks.
+I first started this product in C++ but will use Rust instead for ease of testing and building the project.
+C++ does not have any good build system and testing frameworks.
-When all code written in C++ is replaced in Rust, all C++, CMake and Makefiles will be removed.
-Rust also have enum types that replaces a lot of C++ classes in Symbols and Nodes.
+Rust also has enum types that replace a lot of C++ classes in Symbols and Nodes.

 ## Building the bootstrap compiler in <B> Rust </B>

 I also write a bootstrap compiler in <B> Rust </B> that can bootstrap the final compiler written in ActiveOberon later in a three-step build of the final compiler.
 To build it and execute its unit tests follow the below instructions: <BR />

+Install a rust build system, if you don't already have one on your computer.
+Easy install by executing the following command under Linux and Mac OS 'curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh' , on Windows search internet for 'rustup'.
+About every 6 weeks, the build system is updated and you just run 'rustup update' to get the latest version. <BR />

 cd active_oberon_compiler <BR />
 cargo build <BR />
 cargo test <BR />
 cargo run <BR />

-Even if the final compiler will be written in ActiveOberon language, it will need to be compiled the first time by the bootstrap compiler written in Rust and also maybee a version written in C++.
+Even if the final compiler will be written in ActiveOberon language, it will need to be compiled the first time by the bootstrap compiler written in Rust and also maybe a version written in C++.
 This Rust-based bootstrap compiler will be fully functional and contain all the functions of the final one.
 You can choose to use the bootstrap compiler instead of the final product if you like.